 When I asked parents what puts them off doing science experiments at home one of the reasons was the mess, which after many a gloop covered kitchen floor I can definitely empathise with.
 So today, I’m sharing fun outdoor science experiments, making it much easier to clean up afterwards.

-Outdoor Science Experiments
+Awesome Outdoor Science Experiments for Kids

 This one is messy wherever you do it, but we loved making these splatter patterns so much I had to include them.
 If you don’t want to use paint, you could just use water.

 Can you grow some flowers or vegetables?
 You could learn the different names for parts of as flower, observe the insects around them and look at the roots.
 Or, how about looking for wild flowers and trying to identify them?